RobinOphalvens/nagios-check-jenkins-agent/README.md

 # nagios-check-jenkins-agent

-Simple nagios script to verify if an Jenkins Swarm agent is connected to a controller
+Simple nagios script to verify if an Jenkins Swarm agent is connected to a controller by utilizing the REST API

 # Usage